kuhumcst/korp-setups/repository.clarin.dk/README.md

 In the default `docker-compose.yml` configuration the certificate will be loaded from the same directory as the `docker-compose.yml` file.
 This is defined by `$CERTIFICATE_DIR` in the `.env` file:

 * `/opt/certs` - location of the certificate files.

+### Clarin-dspace
+The main backend code for `repository.clarin.dk` comes from a project called [clarin-dspace](https://github.com/ufal/clarin-dspace) which is a fork of the [DSpace](https://en.wikipedia.org/wiki/DSpace) project.

+Installing, deploying, and running clarin-dspace is centred around a `makefile` that comes with many different targets.
+The ones that we reference during our deployment of dspace in the Dockerfile are:

+* `make install_libs` - installs additional dependencies via maven.
+Requires `python` to be installed.
+* `new_deploy` - a combination of the following 3 targets:
+  - `compile` - compiles each of the dspace modules defined by the `pom.xml` found in `/opt/repository/sources/dspace`.
+  - `fresh_install` - runs `ant` with the `build.xml` located in `/opt/repository/sources/dspace/dspace/target/dspace-installer`.
+This installer was produced during the compile step.
+  - `postinstall` - ...

 More documentation
 ------------------